-Therefore, this systematic review and meta-analysis aims to explore in HF patients with reduced EF undergoing exercise-based cardiac rehabilitation: 1) the comparison of temporal changes between VO2peak and VO2VT1, 2) the association of VO2peak and VO2VT1 changes with physiological factors and 3) the differential effects of CAE and IT on VO2peak and VO2VT1.
+Therefore, this systematic review and metaanalysis aims to explore in HF patients with reduced EF undergoing exercise-based cardiac rehabilitation the following: 1) the comparison of temporal changes between VO2peak and VO2VT1, 2) the association of VO2peak and VO2VT1 changes with physiological factors, and 3) the differential effects of CAE and IT on VO2peak and VO2VT1.
 To our knowledge, no previous article has addressed these issues so far.

-2. Methods
+2. METHODS

-The study protocol has been registered to the international Prospective Register of Systematic Reviews (PROSPERO) database (CRD42020198257).
-The guidelines of the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement were followed.13
+The study protocol has been registered in the PROS-PERO (International Prospective Register of Systematic Reviews) database (CRD42020198257).
+The guidelines of the PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) statement were followed.13

 2.1.
-Inclusion criteria
+INCLUSION CRITERIA.
 Studies were included when all the following criteria were fulfilled:

-- a) Original research articles published in English. - b) All participants were adults and had stable HF with reduced EF (i.e. < 40%). - c) Studies using treadmill or cycle ergometers. - d) The intervention was exercise-based cardiac rehabilitation, involving CAE or IT. - e) Available values of both VO2peak and VO2VT1 (in mL/kg/min) at baseline and postintervention.
+- a) Original research articles published in English. - b) All participants were adults and had stable HF with reduced EF (ie, <40%). - c) Studies using treadmill or cycle ergometers.

-f) Comparison of both VO2peak and VO2VT1 (in mL/kg/min) between baseline and after exercise training.
+- d) The intervention was exercise-based cardiac rehabilitation, involving CAE or IT. - e) Available values of both VO2peak and VO2VT1 (in mL/kg/min) at baseline and after intervention. - f) Comparison of both VO2peak and VO2VT1 (in mL/ kg/min) between baseline and after exercise training.

 2.2.
-Exclusion criteria
+EXCLUSION CRITERIA.

-- a) Patients with implanted left ventricular assist device. - b) Patients evaluated within one year after acute coronary syndrome, coronary intervention or cardiac surgery. - c) Not the same time duration of cardiac rehabilitation for all participants. - d) Cardiac rehabilitation including inspiratory muscle training.
+- a) Patients with implanted left ventricular assist device. - b) Patients evaluated within one year after acute coronary syndrome, coronary intervention, or cardiac surgery. - c) Not the same duration of cardiac rehabilitation for all participants. - d) Cardiac rehabilitation including inspiratory muscle training.

 2.3.
-Literature search
+LITERATURE SEARCH.
 Eligible studies for inclusion were identified by searching electronic databases and scanning reference lists of included articles and pertinent reviews.
-The systematic search was applied to MEDLINE (via PubMed), CENTRAL and Scopus (from inception to 1 September 2022).
+The systematic search was applied to MEDLINE (via PubMed), CENTRAL, and Scopus (from inception to September 1, 2022).
 The following algorithm was used to search for all relevant studies: (cardiac rehabilitation OR heart failure) AND (threshold OR peak oxygen).
 Generic search terms were used in the algorithm to ensure the maximal sensitivity of the search.